-The configuration of the charged stormwater line to rainwater tanks shall be such that the initial flow into the line is directed to the lowest flush point, (refer figs 1 & 3).
+The configuration of the charged stormwater line to rainwater tanks shall be such

-YES The on site rainwater tanks will be sized in accordance with the BASIX Certificate as noted on the stormwater nanagement plan.
+The on site rainwater tanks will be sized in accordance with the BASIX Certificate as noted on the stormwater management plan.

 The diameter of the pipe shown on the storm water management plan are 100 millimetres in accordance with the Australian Standards.

 The storm water lines are allocated away from the foundations of the proposed buildings.